 They open their jaws and get the cool air moving through their mouths.
 It’s a bit like the panting of a dog; it just looks a lot scarier.
 If crocodiles didn’t regulate their body temperatures like this, the sun would warm their scales until they died from it.

-29. Do humans eat Nile crocodile?
+29. Do humans eat Nile crocodiles?
 What does it taste like?